cnguyen-de/sli-tailwind/tailwindcss.md

 </div>

 <!--
-The HTML contains a div, which has a class name of "card".
+In this HTML code, we have a simple div, which has a class name of "card".

-In the CSS section, it contains CSS rules.
-In this example, you can see only one rule which targets the "card" class by using dot selector.
+The styling of this card element is defined in the CSS, this is what we call a CSS rule.

-Each line inside the rule is called declaration
+Each line inside the rule is called a declaration

 ->